ASgoPew/IronPythonPlugin/README.md

 # IronPythonPlugin

 ## About
-This plugin allows you to use IronPython for your TShock server.
+This plugin allows you to use IronPython for writing and executing scripts for your TShock server.
+You can also run scripts from console or chat for debug purposes.

 ## Installing
 To install the plugin you need to do this: